Breaking habits is tough. We know this and continually vow to start over and try harder.

-Why can’t we just control ourselves and replace that bad habit with a good one?
+Why can’t we just control ourselves and replace a bad habit with a good one?
 The principle of willpower and self-control has been touted for decades as the way.
 Sounds reasonable, yet MIT and Yale studies show that the neural pathways associated with self-control are the first to go “offline” when faced with triggers such as stress.
 Still, we persist.
 In my work as a certified coach, I began to notice this and wonder why.
-Some clients could successfully make the desired change while others simply could not.
+Some clients could successfully make the desired change, while others simply could not.
 From that curiosity, the “Change for the Better” workshop was born.

-During our time together we will look at the habit you chose to examine, learn the neuroscience behind it, explore the anatomy of a habit, and build a framework for change.
+During our time together, we will look at the habit you chose to examine, learn the neuroscience behind it, explore the anatomy of a habit, and build a framework for change.
 This highly interactive session was designed to stimulate your awareness around three things:

 - Your present behavior